TomTranter/JellyBaMM/docs/contributing.md

 We use [black](https://black.readthedocs.io/en/stable/) to automatically configure our code to adhere to PEP8.
 Black can be used in two ways:

-1. Command line: navigate to the liionpack directory in a console and type
+1. Command line: navigate to the JellyBamm directory in a console and type

 ```bash
 black {source_file_or_directory}